How to Start a Dietitian Private Practice

 • An online nutrition business offers the flexibility to work from home, co-working spaces, or anywhere!
 There are no commute or travel requirements and fewer overhead costs (ex. rent, utilities, etc.).
 This type of business may not work for your client demographic but is becoming a much more widely accepted business approach for dietitians.

-Step 4: Insuring Your Business
+Step 4: Purchasing Insuring Your Business

 Liability insurance for dietitians is essential to protect yourself and your business.
 You may also want to look at additional insurance on top of your malpractice insurance for dietitians, including: